Conservative Judaism: Positive-Historical School

-In 1854, Frankel was appointed chancellor in the new Jewish Theological Seminary of Breslau, the first modern rabbinical seminary in Germany.
+In 1854, Frankel was appointed chancellor in the new Jewish Theological Seminary of Breslau, Germany's first modern rabbinical seminary.
 His opponents on both flanks were incensed.
-Geiger and the Reform camp long accused him of theological ambiguity, hypocrisy and attachment to stagnant remnants, and now protested the "medieval" atmosphere in the seminary, which was mainly concerned with teaching Jewish Law.
-The hardline Orthodox Samson Raphael Hirsch, who fiercely opposed Wissenschaft and emphasized the divine origin of the entire halakhic system in the Theophany at Sinai, was deeply suspicious of Frankel's beliefs, use of science and constant assertions that Jewish Law was flexible and evolving.
+Geiger and the Reform camp accused him of theological ambiguity, hypocrisy, and attachment to stagnant remnants.
+They now protested the "medieval" atmosphere in the seminary, which was mainly concerned with teaching Jewish Law.
+The hardline Samson Raphael Hirsch, who fiercely opposed Wissenschaft des Judentums and emphasized the divine origin of the entire halakhic system in the theophany at Biblical Mount Sinai, was deeply suspicious of Frankel's beliefs, use of science and constant assertions that Jewish Law was flexible and evolving.

-The final schism between Frankel and the Orthodox occurred after the 1859 publication of his Darke ha-Mishna (Ways of the Mishna).
-He heaved praise on the Beatified Sages, presenting them as bold innovators, but not once affirmed the divinity of the Oral Torah.
-On the ordinances classified as Law given to Moses at Sinai, he quoted Asher ben Jehiel that stated several of those were only apocryphally dubbed as such; he applied the latter's conclusion to all, noting they were "so evident as if given at Sinai".
-Hirsch branded Frankel a heretic, demanding he announce whether he believed that both the Oral and Written Torah were of celestial origin.
+The final schism between Frankel and the Orthodox occurred after the 1859 publication of his Darke ha-Mishna "Ways of the Mishna".
+He praised the Chazal, presenting them as bold innovators, but did not affirm the divinity of the Oral Torah.
+On the ordinances classified as Law given to Moses at Sinai, he quoted Asher ben Jehiel that stated several of those were only apocryphally dubbed as such.
+He applied the latter's conclusion to all, noting they were "so evident as if given at Sinai".
+Hirsch branded Frankel a heretic, demanding that he announce whether he believed that both the Oral and Written Torah were of celestial origin.
 Rabbis Benjamin Hirsch Auerbach, Solomon Klein and others published more complaisant tracts, but also requested an explanation.
-Rapoport marshaled to Frankel's aid, assuring that his words were merely reiterating ben Jehiel's and that he would soon release a statement that will belie Hirsch's accusations.
-But then the Chancellor of Breslau issued an ambiguous defence, writing that his book was not concerned with theology and avoiding giving any clear answer.
-Now even Rapoport joined his critics.
+Rapoport marshaled to Frankel's aid, assuring that his words merely reiterated ben Jehiel's and that he would soon release a statement that would belie Hirsch's accusations.
+However, the Chancellor of Breslau issued an ambiguous defence, writing that his book was not concerned with theology and avoiding giving any clear answer.
+Rapoport now joined his critics.